-220 Whichever the approach, once alkalinity is increased it raises pH, shifting carbonate chemistry speciation towards lower aqueous carbon dioxide ([CO2]) and higher carbonate ion concentrations ([$\frac{CO_3^2-1}{CO_3^2-1}$), as well as saturation states for various calcium carbonate (CaCO3) morphotypes such as calcite (Ω{calc}) and aragonite (Ω{arag}).
+Whichever the approach, once alkalinity is increased it raises pH, shifting carbonate chemistry speciation towards lower aqueous carbon dioxide ([CO2]) and higher carbonate ion concentrations ([ $CO_3^2$ ]), as well as saturation states for various calcium carbonate (CaCO3) morphotypes such as calcite ( $\Omega{calc}$ ) and aragonite ( $\Omega{arag}$ ).
 In this context, saturation states can be considered critical thresholds, and depending on application there are levels that should not be exceeded for extended periods of times.
-Avoiding critical saturation thresholds is important because CaCO3 will precipitate inorganically through a number of mechanisms at higher Ω values.
-Such secondary precipitation should be avoided as it reduces the oceanic uptake capacity for atmospheric CO2 and can even lead to runaway CaCO3 precipitation where more TA is removed than had been added, reducing typical CO2 uptake potential by a factor of eight (Fuhr et al. 2022, Moras et al. 2022).
-Fo
+Avoiding critical saturation thresholds is important because CaCO3 will precipitate inorganically through a number of mechanisms at higher $\Omega$ values.
+Such secondary precipitation should be avoided as it reduces the oceanic uptake capacity for atmospheric CO2 and can even lead to runaway CaCO3 precipitation where more TA is removed than had been added, reducing typical CO2 uptake potential by a factor of eight (Moras et al. 2022).

 In seawater there are three mechanisms for inorganic CaCO3 precipitation, 1) homogeneously - in the absence of any soluble or particulate surfaces, 2) pseudo-homogeneously - in the presence of particulate or colloidal organics, and 3) heterogeneously - in the presence of solid mineral phases (Marion et al. 2009).
-The critical Ω threshold beyond which 255 CaCO3 formation would occur is highest for homogeneous and lowest for heterogeneous precipitation, with pseudohomogeneous pseudo-homogeneous in between- (Morse et al. 2007).
+The critical $\Omega$ threshold beyond which CaCO3 formation would occur is highest for homogeneous and lowest for heterogeneous precipitation, with pseudo-homogeneous in between.
 In a natural setting, homogeneous precipitation is unlikely, as seawater is hardly void of organic or inorganic particles and/or colloids.
-For pseudo-homogeneous CaCO3 precipitation, the critical Ω{arag} threshold is about 12.3 (at a salinity 35, temperature and 20°C (Marion et al. 2009).
-For heterogeneous precipitation, it depends on the so-called lattice compatibility between CaCO3 and the mineral surfaces it 260 precipitates onto.
-For instance, the mineral $CaCO_3$ has a perfect lattice compatibility, meaning that any existing pre-cursors will lead to precipitation at Ω above 1 (Zhong&Mucci 1989).
-The rate of precipitation is exponentially increasing with Ω , about 5-fold for a doubling in saturation state.
-In contrast, other mineral surfaces have lower lattice compatibilities, for instance CaCO3 precipitation was observed for CaO and Ca(OH)2 above an Ω of 7, while for Mg(OH)2 rates appeared to be even further reduced (Moras et al. 2022, 2023).
-Furthermore, critical 2023a).
-Critical Ω thresholds are also influenced by 265 grain size, salinity and dissolved organic matter concentrations (Simkiss 1964, Chave & Suess 1970, Moras et al. 20232023a), and most likely temperature as well.
+For pseudo-homogeneous CaCO3 precipitation, the critical $\Omega{arag}$ threshold is about 12.3 (salinity 35, temperature 20°C).
+For heterogeneous precipitation, it depends on the so-called lattice compatibility between CaCO3 and the mineral surfaces it precipitates onto.
+For instance, the mineral CaCO3 has a perfect lattice compatibility, meaning that any existing pre-cursors will lead to precipitation at $\Omega$ above 1 (Zhong&Mucci 1989).
+The rate of precipitation is exponentially increasing with $\Omega$ , about 5-fold for a doubling in saturation state.
+In contrast, other mineral surfaces have lower lattice compatibilities, for instance CaCO3 precipitation was observed for CaO and Ca(OH)2 above an $\Omega$ of 7, while for Mg(OH)2 rates appeared to be even further reduced (Moras et al. 2022, 2023).
+Furthermore, critical $\Omega$ thresholds are also influenced by grain size, salinity and dissolved organic matter concentrations (Moras et al. 2023), and most likely temperature as well.

-Finally, it

-The risk of secondary precipitation is noted that next toparticularly high when TA has been increased but atmospheric CO2 has not yet entered the un equilibrated OAE approach (Bach et al. 2019), discussed hereocean, i.e. Ω is still high.
-However, there is also the possibility to equilibrate the seawater with respect to atmospheric CO2 during TA addition which would reduce the possibility of secondary CaCO3 precipitation as Ω would be much lower for the same amount of TA added.
-(Bach et al. 2019).
-Likewise, dilution of TA-enhanced with unperturbed seawater has been shown to effectively slow/stop secondary precipitation due to a reduction in Ω (Moras et al. 2022).
+Finally, it is noted that next to the un-equilibrated OAE approach (Bach et al. 2019), discussed here, there is also the possibility to equilibrate the seawater with respect to atmospheric CO2 during TA addition which would reduce the possibility of secondary CaCO3 precipitation as Ω would be much lower for the same amount of TA added.

-1.4 TA additions and critical Ω thresholds in the surface ocean
+2.1.4 TA additions and critical $\Omega$ thresholds in the surface ocean